-Finally, we would like to point out that the application of the USE procedure allows us to increase the probability of achieving an EPR state in the pair $AB$, with respect to $P_{s_3}$, while demanding the same entanglement $\mathfrak{C}_{C_1C_2}^-$ in the measuring-basis.
-In other words, this strategy combines the best characteristics of the second and third strategy, i.e., it has the highest probability, obtained in the second strategy, and demands the special value for the concurrence of the measuring-basis, found for the third strategy.
-Figure \ref{figure3} illustrates the behavior of (\ref{Ps4}) as a function of $\mathcal{C}_{BC_{2}}$ and $\mathcal{C}_{C_1C_2}$ for $\mathcal{C}_{AC_{1}}=0.7$; the increasing surface clearly shows the \emph{abrupt change} of the slope, and the plateau in the surface corresponds to the twofold matching effect.
+This strategy combines the best characteristics of the second and third strategy, i.e., it has the highest probability, obtained in the second strategy, and demands the special value for the concurrence of the measuring-basis, found for the third strategy.
+Figure \ref{figure3} illustrates the behavior of (\ref{Ps4}) as a function of $\mathcal{C}_{BC_{2}}$ and $\mathcal{C}_{C_1C_2}$ for $\mathcal{C}_{AC_{1}}=0.7$; the increasing surface clearly shows the \emph{abrupt change} of slope, and the plateau in the surface corresponding to the twofold threshold effect.

-Therefore, by considering the greatest probability of success and the entanglement as a resource, the fourth strategy is more efficient than the three others.
+Therefore, by considering the greatest probability of success and the entanglement as a resource, the fourth strategy is more efficient than the others three.